doprz/rs-cube/README.md

 ### From Source

-To build and install from source, first checkout to the tag or branch you want to install, then run
+To build and install from source, first checkout the tag or branch you want to install, then run
 ```sh
 cargo install --path .
 ```